shengyanli1982/workqueue/README.md

 > The `Delaying Queue` has a `goroutine` that is sync the current time, used to update timeout scale.
 It can not be shut down and modified.
 >
 > Timer minimum resync time is `500ms`, which mean if you set the element's delay time less than `500ms`, it will be processed after `500ms`.

+### Create

+-   `NewDelayingQueue` create a delaying queue, use `DelayingQConfig` to set config options.
+If the config is `nil`, the default config will be used.

+-   `DefaultDelayingQueue` create a delaying queue with default config.
+It is equivalent to `NewDelayingQueue(nil)`, but return value implementing the `DelayingInterface` interface.

 ### Config